MoldyMacaroniX/dashword.net/_src/posts/geometry-dash-golden-gates-upcoming-top-1-extreme-demon-explained.md

 This level is far beyond the skill level of today's players, a lot like [Silent Clubstep](/posts/what-is-silent-clubstep-geometry-dash/) was eight years ago.

 If this ever gets verified, it will without a doubt place top 1 on the [Pointercrate Demon List](/posts/geometry-dash-demon-list-what-are-the-top-extreme-demons-2022/), the game's most accurate ranking of [Geometry Dash's hardest levels](/posts/geometry-dash-levels-what-is-the-hardest-level-ever-made/).

+# Gameplay

+The gameplay of Golden Gates is based heavily on that of [Silent Clubstep](/posts/geometry-dash-levels-top-10-hardest-extreme-demons-2022/#%234%3A-silent-clubstep) and [Slaughterhouse](/posts/geometry-dash-slaughterhouse-top-1/).

+# Decoration

+This